 die cutting edges have become worn to a bell-mouth.

-die is running with excessive lubrication and has just been sharpened.
+die is running with excessive lubrication and has just been

 can be applied to keep slugs down.

-is most effective and most common method in the market.
+This method is most effective and most common method in the

-constrain.
-A small shear angle ( slug killer ) can be ground on
+space constrain.
+A small shear angle ( slug killer ) can be

-surface. ( See picture below ) The slug expands into a series of
+die surface. ( See picture below ) The slug expands into a

 slug is then safely cleared on the next stroke from the punching